jadjoubran/laravel5-angular-material-starter/readme.md

-## Laravel 5 Angular Material Starter - V 1.1
+## Laravel 5 Angular Material Starter - Version 1.1

 This is a starter project that gives you an out of the box configuration Laravel 5 and AngularJS.
 Here are the goodies that you'll get: